coltonmorris/mono/README.md

 + Bring in projects I've made

 ## TODO
-+ use a single tsconfig at the root
++ Should not need a package.json